epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 - ***Free resources***

-  It this part you free (is necessary because it depends on your programming language) the all the memory you should have used in your game
+  In this part you free (if necessary.. because it depends on your programming language) the all the memory you should have used in your game

 ---